Cost of Discipleship

 it was tantamount to declaring that the offending Jewish village was Gentile

-With the arrival of the Messiah, there could
+With the arrival of Christ, there could be

 to Jesus and his message determined inclusion in or exclusion from the covenant